MohamedHamzawi/Diabetes_Prediction/README.md

 ## Results

-The model's accuracy on the training data is approximately [Insert Training Accuracy] and on the testing data is approximately [Insert Testing Accuracy].
+The model's accuracy on the training data is approximately 77 % and on the testing data is approximately 78 %.

 ## Future Improvements